Mackey functors and sharpness for fusion systems: Acyclicity of Mackey functors

-The next proposition together with Proposition \ref{T:Mackey-acyclic-over-OFc} gives sufficient conditions for acyclicity, which may be applied to functors $S_{Q,V}^*|_{\O(\CF^c)}$ with $Q$ non-$\CF$-centric as in the statement of Proposition \ref{prop:strategy}.
-In its statement and proof we use the notations $\res$, $\tr$ and $\iso$ introduced in Section \ref{section:Mackey functors.}.
+The next proposition together with Theorem \hyperref[T:Mackey-acyclic-over-OFc]{A} give sufficient conditions for acyclicity, which may be applied to functors $S_{Q,V}^*|_{\O(\CF^c)}$ with $Q$ non-$\CF$-centric as in the statement of Proposition \ref{prop:strategy}.
+In its statement and proof we use the notations $\res$, $\tr$ and $\iso$ introduced in Proposition \ref{D:Mackey-centric-res-tr-iso}.

 \begin{prp} Let $\CF$ be a saturated fusion system on a finite $p$-group $S$ and let $k$ be a field of characteristic $p$.
 Consider a Mackey functor $M$ for $\CF$ over $k$.
-Then the restriction $M|_{\CO(\CF^c)}$ is a Mackey functor for $\CF^c$ if the composite
+Then the restriction $M|_{\CO(\CF^c)}$ is an $\CF^c$-truncated Mackey functor for $\CF$ if the composite

 is zero whenever $P, R\leq S$ are $\CF$-centric and $P\cap R$ is not $\CF$-centric. \end{prp}

 \begin{proof} Since $M$ is a Mackey functor for $\CF$, we have